RationalAsh/biorobotics-lab-nus/content/publication/MotionClassifierGenerationbyMaha2017Masataka/index.md

 ---
 # {
 #     "journal": "Journal of Neuroscience and Neuroengineering",
-#     "title": "Motion Classifier Generation by Mahalanobis Distance for {BMI} Robotic Arm Control System",
+#     "title": "Motion Classifier Generation by Mahalanobis Distance for BMI Robotic Arm Control System",
 #     "author": "Masataka Yoshioka and Chi Zhu and Kazuhiro Uemoto and Hongbo Liang and Haoyong Yu and Feng Duan and Yuling Yan",
 #     "pages": "1--8",
 #     "number": "1",